RayElg/DBChat-Client/README.md

 * `--mysql-password <password>`: The password for the MySQL connection.
 If not provided, the client will prompt for the password.
 * `--host <host>`: The host for the MySQL connection.
 If not provided, the client will prompt for the host.
 * `--base-url <base_url>`: The base URL for the GPTBlocks endpoint.
 If not provided, the client will use the default value.
+* `--context <identifier_for_client>`: The identifier for this client.
+When users use your DBChat, this is how they will specify the desired client to send queries to.
 * `--api-header <header>`: The API header for authentication.
 If not provided, the client will prompt for the header.

 ### Acquiring API Header